Kernix13/rural-homestead/land-buy-info.md

 ### How Much Will It Cost to Connect to and Use an Existing Sewer System?

 _If the piece of property is served by a sewer system, things are pretty simple_.
-Your main requirement as the land owner is to construct the connection from the new home to the main system. (**_In fact, you probably wouldn't be allowed to "go rogue" and construct your own septic, or alternative wastewater treatment system, even if you want to_**.)
+Your main requirement as the land owner is to construct the connection from the new home to the main system. (**_In fact, you probably wouldn't be allowed to "go rogue" and construct your own septic, or alternative wastewater treatment system, even if you wanted to_**.)

 An experienced general contractor or plumber should be able to give you an estimate of the time and expense involved in following through on this.
 Commonly, the cost is somewhat less than what's required to construct a conventional septic system (and much less than to construct an alternative septic system, described further below).